kmfolgar/kmartinez.com/cv.md

 **2012** _Tutor._ Student Tutoring Program, Faculty of Medical Science.
 University of San Carlos of Guatemala.

-_Course director._ Pre-University Course in Faculty of Medical Sciences.
+**2012** _Course director._ Pre-University Course in Faculty of Medical Sciences.
 University of San Carlos of Guatemala.

-_Instructor._ Biology course (Pre-University course), Faculty of Medical Science.
+**2012** _Instructor._ Biology course (Pre-University course), Faculty of Medical Science.
 University of San Carlos de Guatemala.

 **2011** _Instructor._ Biology course (Pre-University course).
 Faculty of Medical Sciences in University of San Carlos of Guatemala.

-#### Seminars/ Guest Lecturer
+### Seminars/ Guest Lecturer

-**2018** Guest Lecturer. &quot;Introduction to the use of scientific evidence and correct citation&quot;.
+**2018** _Guest Lecturer._ &quot;Introduction to the use of scientific evidence and correct citation&quot;.
 Nutrition and Public Health Course, Faculty of Nutrition Sciences in University Del Valle of Guatemala.

-**2018** Guest Lecturer. &quot;Introduction to the use of scientific evidence and correct citation&quot;.
+**2018** _Guest Lecturer._ &quot;Introduction to the use of scientific evidence and correct citation&quot;.
 Nutrition and Public Health Course, Faculty of Nutrition Sciences in University Del Valle of Guatemala.

-**2018** Guest Lecturer. &quot;Urban Health&quot;.
+**2018** _Guest Lecturer._ &quot;Urban Health&quot;.
 Urban Health Forum, Faculty of Agricultural Sciences in Rafael Landivar University, Guatemala.

-**2017** Guest Lecturer. &quot;Career in Research&quot;.
+**2017** _Guest Lecturer._ &quot;Career in Research&quot;.
 SOCIG Seminar, Faculty of Medical Sciences, University of San Carlos, Guatemala.

-# Institutional Honors Position
+### Institutional Honors Position

 **2018-2020** Vice-president of the Institutional Ethics Committee, Institute of Nutrition of Central America and Panamá, Guatemala.

 **2013** President of the National Medical Student Association &quot;Gustavo Adolfo Hernandez&quot;, Guatemala.

-Titular Member of the Higher University Council of Central America –CSUCA-.
+**2013** Titular Member of the Higher University Council of Central America –CSUCA-.

-Vice-President and Founder member of Scientific Society of Guatemala.
+**2013** Vice-President and Founder member of Scientific Society of Guatemala.

-National Delegate of Guatemala in the General Assembly of the Latin American Federation of Scientific Societies of Medical Students.
+**2013** National Delegate of Guatemala in the General Assembly of the Latin American Federation of Scientific Societies of Medical Students.

 **2012** First Substitute of General Secretary in the National Medical Student Association &quot;Gustavo Adolfo Hernandez&quot;.